EpiShear™ Probe Sonicator

 In sonication, electrical energy is converted into physical vibrations (sound energy in the form of ultrasonic waves), which are used to process the sample.
 First, an electronic generator is used to transform conventional AC line power (50/60 Hz) into high-frequency electricity (20,000 Hz).
 The 20 kHz electricity then drives a piezoelectric converter/transducer.
 The electrical energy is converted by the transducer to mechanical vibration due to the characteristics of the converter’s internal piezoelectric crystals.

-The vibration is amplified and transmitted down the length of a probe or cup horn, which longitudinally expands and contracts at the tip.
+The vibration is amplified and transmitted down the length of a probe, which longitudinally expands and contracts at the tip.
 The distance the tip travels travels is dependent on the amplitude selected by the user through the unit’s keypad.
 As you increase the amplitude setting, the sonication intensity will increase within your sample.

 In liquid, the rapid vibration of the tip causes cavitation, which is the formation and violent collapse of microscopic bubbles.
 The collapse of thousands of cavitation bubbles releases tremendous energy in the cavitation field.
 The erosion and shock effect of the collapse of the cavitation bubbles is the primary mechanism of fluid processing.

-Active Motif's EpiShear Probe Sonicator utilizes the direct sonication method, as the tip of the probe is inserted directly into the sample.
+Active Motif's EpiShear Probe Sonicator utilizes direct sonication, as the tip of the probe is inserted directly into the sample.
 This direct contact results in a high-intensity energy transfer, so the sample is processed relatively quickly.
 Because the diameter of the probe tip dictates the amount of sample that can be effectively processed, both small and larger samples can be sheared simply by changing the size of the probe used.
 Smaller tip diameters deliver high-intensity sonication, but the energy is focused within a small, concentrated area.
 Larger tip diameters can process larger volumes, but offer lower intensity so may require a longer processing time depending on the application.
 The 120-watt generator supplied with the EpiShear Probe Sonicator can be used with 3 different sizes of probes, giving it the ability to shear samples ranging from 200 µl to 50 ml.
-The primary advantages of direct sonication are that the processing times are usually faster than indirect sonication, the flexibility of being able to process a large range of sample sizes, as well as a lower cost.
+The primary advantages of direct sonication are that the processing times are usually fast and it provides the flexibility of being able to process a large range of sample sizes at a lower cost.

 Relationship of Amplitude and Wattage